E2W was founded in 2002 by husband and wife team Tina and Mark Freed.

 But how could this enterprise work commercially?
 We approached the industry for projects and business-as-usual work to undertake for them.
 Today Business Process and Project based work remain a core revenue stream for E2W.

 We’ve grown internationally too.
 In 2008 we opened our office in the USA, followed by Singapore in 2011.

-Women often need and look for support in progressing thier careers.
+Women often need and look for support in progressing their careers.
 Women needed a professionally run, active and supportive place for women to network, share, collaborate, be inspired and be represented.
 We are now the go-to place for women in financial services.

 E2W has links to over 7,000 women working in mid and senior positions in London, New York and Singapore.
 We provide support to members of our community through our membership, offering coaching and career advice – aiming to help women achieve their career aspirations, whatever they may be.
 We hold business focused events designed to help members collaborate and network.
-Many of our members have benefitted from priority access to career opportunities.
+Many of our members have benefited from priority access to career opportunities.

 The financial services world began to change for the better.
 By 2015, diversity and inclusion were high up on the agenda of most financial institutions.
 Report after report showed that diverse and inclusive workforce performs better and, encouraged by the Government, organisations began to recognise the economic and social benefits of ensuring women are encouraged and able to be economically active.

 This evolution created new opportunities for E2W.
 Banks needed a more a diverse workforce, and we had access to a vast network of women – women with an array of skills and experience looking for the next career move.
 Our women could be the next exco member or next women returner, next head of risk or next jobsharer, next BA contractor and a rising star.

 In 2016, E2W launched its recruitment, contractor and consultancy businesses, and became the go-to place for banks to collect the gender dividend and for women to manage their financial services careers.